Join our Facebook group: Friends of Jeanie

 Whistler has unique problems because of the unique relationships that exist between people and bears.
 Whistlerites are very tolerant of their ursine neighbours.

 Jeanie and other bears have faced many changes over the years because their environment has changed dramatically as a result of increased development and recreational activities.
 Everything has been built gradually up around them.
-Jeanie has coped reasonably well.
-Now changes are picking up pace with more ATV's, Hummers, construction, and human disturbance.
-There are also less berries and more competition for berry patches in the ski area which is where Jeanie's home range is.
+For many years, Jeanie coped reasonably well.
+Change picked up pace with more ATV’s, Hummers, construction, and human disturbance.
+Less berries in 2011 and more competition for berry patches in the ski area which is where Jeanie’s home range was, likely drove her to seek food in peopled areas and restaurants in particular.

-Jeanie appears to be struggling (with cubs) when food is not at its peak.
-In the past, she got used to having access to high quality concentrations of food in her home range.
+Jeanie and her cubs often struggled when food was not at its peak.
+She got used to having access to high quality concentrations of food in her home range.
 As those foods became less abundant, she began venturing into the main Village with her cubs in tow.
-This area has been designated as a No-Go Zone for bears - meaning that bears are actively deterred from the area with non-lethal management tools.
+This area has been designated as a No-Go Zone for bears – meaning that bears are actively deterred from the area with non-lethal management tools.
 Unfortunately, Jeanie often found access to garbage in the Village and so she returned more and more often.

 The solution is simple: bear-proof the waste system and remove other bear foods like landscaped berry bushes.
 If there is no food available, bears will not continue to frequent the area.
 While the solution is perhaps simple, it is not that easy to implement.